TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-revoke-missing-disk-stores.md

 # revoke-missing-disk-store
-Instruct RowStore members to stop waiting for a disk store to become available.
+Instruct SnappyData members to stop waiting for a disk store to become available.

 ##Syntax